Physician Job Satisfaction Declining, New Survey Reveals

 A wide-ranging physician survey conducted by Merritt Hawkins on behalf of The Physicians Foundation has made waves throughout the healthcare industry for a number of reasons.
 Indeed, with its revelation that about half of all doctors are feeling burned out and fed up with the healthcare industry, the survey of more than 17,000 doctors indicates that physician job satisfaction is on the decline, implying that the nation's ongoing physician shortage may get worse before it gets better.

-While some of the connotations of this physician job satisfaction survey can be construed as positive — such as the potential increase of available locum tenens physicians, as we discussed last week here at The Staff Care Insider — the implications of increasing physician job dissatisfaction most likely represents a challenge to not only the industry, but the country as a whole.
+While some of the connotations of this physician job satisfaction survey can be construed as positive — such as the potential increase of available locum tenens physicians, as we discussed last week here on our blog — the implications of increasing physician job dissatisfaction most likely represent a challenge to not only the industry but the country as a whole.

 Indeed, the fact that more doctors are planning to seek locum tenens work in the years to come is largely a result of declining physician satisfaction with the current work environment — a dissatisfaction that the survey authors attribute to a number of causes.